 When we start seeing patterns of depression or anxiety due to not using alcohol, the addiction potential is very high.
 If we are already addicted, the withdrawal symptoms associated with alcohol can seriously harm our mental health.
+One of the most common symptoms of alcohol withdrawal is alcohol shakes, also known as alcohol tremors which can also indicate a more serious problem and consequence related to alcohol abuse.
 If this is true of us or those we love, the most important first step toward recovery is to detox from the substance.
 Fortunately, we can seek professional help from a team dedicated to helping us each step of the way.

 Delphi Health Group. (n.d.).
 Alcohol Abuse and Addiction Treatment Guide.
 Retrieved https://delphihealthgroup.com/alcohol/